NolwaziMlonzi/git_practice/README.txt

-Hello, This is my Git practice
+Hello, This is my Git practice.
+This is the second line